IAS 41 disclosures, cattle, IFRS 13 level 2 and level 3 valuations

 D3 Commodity Price Risk

-We have transactional commodity price risk in the sale of cattle and beef.
-Other commodity price exposures include feed inputs for our feedlot operations and diesel.
-Purchases of commodities may be for a period of up to 12 months and partial hedging of these inputs may be for periods of up to 24 months.
+Transactional commodity price risk exists in the sale of cattle and beef.
+Other commodity price exposures include feed inputs for our feedlot operations and operational costs such as fuel.

 E1 Commitments

-We have entered into forward purchase contracts for $13.7 million worth of grain commodities as at 31 March 2022 (31 March 2021: $7.8 million).
-There are no forward purchase contracts for cattle as at 31 March 2022 (31 March 2021: $12.0 million).
-The contracts are expected to be settled within 12 months from the balance date.
+We have entered into forward purchase contracts for $7.7 million worth of grain commodities as at 31 March 2023 (31 March 2022: $13.7 million).
+There are no forward purchase contracts for cattle as at 31 March 2023 (31 March 2022: no forward purchase contracts).
+All forward contracts are expected to be settled within 12 months from the balance date.

-During the period, the Company entered into a separate Comanche Aggregation Lease agreement for 10 years of the Comanche and Homehill properties, which will commence on 1 May 2022 with an expected present value of net cash flows of $18.4 million.
+During the period, the Company renewed the Brisbane office lease agreement for eight years, which will commence in April 2023 with an expected present value of net cash flows of $4.8 million.